 So is it possible to lift this burden off doctors’ shoulders?
 Fortunately, it is.
 Tedious and repetitive daily tasks may well be entrusted to machines, and healthcare software development is the route to take.
 Let’s see how it works.

 In fact, healthcare automation is already in full swing.
 Fact.MR reports that by 2026, healthcare and pharmaceuticals are to become leaders in the business workflow automation market, with over $900 million in revenue.

-So what technologies are there to facilitate healthcare automation?
-Nowadays, the technology stack comprises nature language processing (NLP), machine learning, healthcare BI, and more as the list of technologies applicable to healthcare automation is constantly expanding.
+So what technologies are there to facilitate healthcare automation and the shift towards smart hospitals?
+Nowadays, the technology stack comprises nature language processing (NLP), machine learning, healthcare BI, AI in radiology and more as the list of technologies applicable to healthcare automation is constantly expanding.
 So let’s dive in to see how these solutions work to save clinicians’ time and spare them of excessive paperwork.